watsonmw/fe2-intro/README.md

 The renderer is pretty close to the original, but allows for higher resolutions and uses divides a bit more frequently.
-The original had to run on 68000 which only did slow 16 bit divides, but that's not an issue for us.
+The original had to run on 68000 which only did slow 16-bit divides, but that's not an issue for us.

 For details about the original renderer see my: 'Frontier: Elite 2 engine study':